terraform-provider-openstack/terraform-provider-openstack/docs/resources/fw_rule_v2.md

 * `description` - (Optional) A description for the firewall rule.
 Changing this updates the `description` of an existing firewall rule.

-* `tenant_id` - (Optional) The owner of the firewall rule.
+* `tenant_id` - (Optional) - This argument conflicts and is interchangeable
+    with `project_id`.
+The owner of the firewall rule.
 Required if admin wants to create a firewall rule for another tenant.
+Changing this creates a new firewall rule.

+* `project_id` - (Optional) - This argument conflicts and is interchangeable
+    with `tenant_id`.
+The owner of the firewall rule.
+Required if admin wants to create a firewall rule for another project.
 Changing this creates a new firewall rule.

 * `protocol` - (Optional; Required if `source_port` or `destination_port` is not
     empty) The protocol type on which the firewall rule operates.